UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 - understanding of MCTS
 - Java

-# Things to try to implement
+# Things to try/implement

+- Try different iteration count - with lower number of iterations the algorithm can not collect enough info from the random rollouts which leads to a win for one of the players.

 - Try to implement different expansion policy and expand single child at a time - in the current version all children are expanded at once.
 Single node expansion saves memory.